 Shortly after a new HIV diagnosis most people will receive a direct referral to the Infectious Disease Clinic in Halifax where you will be able to gain more information about your condition, and testing for things like your viral load, and access to treatment.

 Notification and follow up for other STIs are somewhat different.
 In the case of Hepatitis C, Syphilis and Gonorrhea, once you test positive a public health nurse will contact you automatically.
 They will help you learn more about the condition, offer access to the appropriate resources for treatment, and follow up with others who may be at risk.
 In the case of Chlamydia, follow up is typically only done in cases where additional community supports are needed but is not required.

 How to get tested

-These are the organizations that offer anonymous HIV testing is widely inaccessible throughout much of Nova Scotia.
+These are the organizations that offer anonymous HIV testing in Nova Scotia.

 - The Ally Center of Cape Breton in Sydney: 902-567-1766

 You can access more information about local testing options at Public Health Offices throughout Nova Scotia if you are not sure what is available in more rural areas.

 The Nova Scotia Health Authority (in Halifax) offers STI clinic and information